-Since July 6th, 2021, my grandson has been in the NICU at Mayo Clinic Hospital in Rochester, MN.
+From July 6th, 2021 to October 8th, 2021, my grandson was in the NICU at Mayo Clinic Hospital in Rochester, MN.
 When I found out it was NICU Awareness month, I wanted to learn more about it.
-In my research, I discovered that one of the main things you can do is share stories about your NICU experience.
+In my research, I discovered that one of the most effective ways to support others is to share stories about your own NICU experience.
 Luckily, I have the means to do that!

 September is NICU Awareness Month

 NICU stands for Neonatal Intensive Care Unit, where babies get round-the-clock care from expert nurses and doctors.
 There are many reasons a baby will go there, but in my case, my grandson, Mason, was born 12 weeks early, so his tiny little body wasn’t developed enough to go home.
-He could breathe on his own, but he needed lots of time and care to finish what should be happening inside his mom.
+He could breathe on his own, but he needed a lot of time and care to finish what should have been happening inside his mom.

 According to this beautiful post by Natalie Gordon,